wendellpiez/XMLLunchbox/README.md

 Our version should look like this, except with comments.

+To modify the configuration of the container, you will edit this file.
+For the most part that should not be necessary.

 ### Build a Docker container

 Assuming the `Dockerfile` is present and correct, it can be used to produce a Docker container on your system.